gran-software-solutions/time-tracker-lp/src/pages/agb.md

 ## 2. Your account
 ### You provide complete information

-Whenever you need to create an account to use our Services (like for example Sheetty), you agree to provide accurate, complete, and up-to-date information.
+Whenever you need to create an account to use our Services (like for example Consulting Cockpit), you agree to provide accurate, complete, and up-to-date information.
 This information is necessary for us to provide you with important communications about your subscription, service updates, and any billing issues.
 If any of your account information changes, you are responsible for updating it or informing us about changes at hello@gransoftware.de.